wolfpilot/colour-me/README.md

 Due to the size and goal of this project, I didn't implement SASS or work on a responsive solution.
 This app is best experienced on Chrome on a Mac or Windows machine.

-Please allow 10 - 15 seconds for the app to load as free web dynos on Heroku go to sleep after 30 minutes of inactivity.
+Please allow 10 - 15 seconds for the app to load as free web dynos on Render go to sleep after 30 minutes of inactivity.

 ## Demo